 To book a tour or enquire about prices and dates email.
 B&M Blanchard.

 Fairlie branch line, 39 miles of rail history

-- December 24.
-Opening of the 8 mile 71 chains of railway between Washdyke and Pleasant Point
+December 24.
+Opening of the 8 miles 71 chains of railway between Washdyke and Pleasant Point

-- January 1.
-Line from Pleasant Point to Albury opened.
+January 1.
+A line from Pleasant Point to Albury opened.
 16 miles 63 chains

-- August 9.
-Fairlie Railway Station and several carriages destroyed by fire.
+August 9.
+Fairlie Railway Station and several carriages were destroyed by fire.

 October 22.
 Fairlie Flyer ex-pupils held a reunion and ran a special train

 March 2.
 The official closing of the Fairlie line and the running of a special 18-carriage train pulled by Ab locos 718 and 798.
 One thousand people ride the last train.

 November 28.
 Ab 699 the "Fairlie Flyer" reached her last resting place.
 On the outskirts of Pleasant Point, she was greeted by a crowd of more than 700.